 “A renowned restaurant-with-rooms: gorgeous in décor, sublime in taste”

 But it’s not just the setting that’s theatrical.
-The gourmet food is both a showpiece and an explosion of taste, created by Valter’s wife Ana.
+The gourmet food is both a showpiece and an explosion of taste, created by Ana, an internationally renowned chef.
 People come to Slovenia purely to eat here - yet it’s buzzy and friendly rather than pretentious.
-Better still, when replete you can retire to one of the 13 bedrooms rather than drive home.
+Better still, when replete you can retire to one of the 11 bedrooms rather than drive home.
 They may not be the focus of the place, but they’re very lovely: airy and light with contemporary décor and sink-into beds.
 All in all, it gets a standing ovation from us.

 - Beautifully presented food in small taster plates - probably the best meal we’ve ever had, and a real experience